• Skip to primary navigation

 Jump to recipe

-Vegan eggplant parmesan sandwich is cozy, saucy, comfort food at its best.
+This vegan eggplant parmesan sandwich is cozy comfort food at its best.

-This decadent sandwich is filled with crispy breaded eggplant that’s been “fried” in the air fryer.
-It’s topped with your favorite jarred marinara sauce, non-dairy cheese, fresh basil, and thinly sliced onion.
+It’s filled with crispy breaded eggplant that's been “fried” in the air fryer.
+Then it’s topped with marinara, non-dairy cheese, fresh basil, and thinly sliced onion.
+So saucy and delicious!

 Then for the filling you get crisp-on-the-outside, soft-on-the-inside eggplant that's breaded with panko & seasonings.